RomaLetodiani/text-editor/README.md

 ## Contact

-For any questions or feedback, feel free to [contact the maintainers](mailto:roman.letodiani03@gmail.com).
+For any questions or feedback, feel free to [contact me](mailto:roman.letodiani03@gmail.com).